vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

 # Account

-### Overview
+An Account is a core object in the VisionStream platform.

-* An Account is a fundamental object in the VisionStream platform
+## Overview

 * Admin users create Accounts which encapsulate many other core VisionStream objects
   - Users
   - Events